cseanburns/systems-librarianship/src/p2-project-management.md

+# Project Management

+## Using Google Cloud (gcloud)

+This section introduces us to [Google Cloud][gcloud] (gcloud).
+We will use this platform to create virtual instances of the Ubuntu Server Linux operating system.

-# Project Management with Git and GitHub
+## Git and GitHub

 Every major software project
 requires management.